GovReady/govready-q/Apps.md

 Both git methods have an optional `path` field which lets you choose a directory _within_ the git repository to scan for module YAML files.

+## Controlling access to apps

+Controlling which organizations in a Q deployment can access which apps is done via the ModuleSources table.

+The "Available to all" field of ModuleSource, which is on by default, gives all users of all organizations the ability to start an app provided by the ModuleSource.

+If the "Available to all" field is unchecked, then only users within white-listed organizations can start apps provided by the ModuleSource.
+The white-list is a multi-select box on the ModuleSource page.

+Removing access to a ModuleSource does not affect any apps that have already been started by a user.

 ### Creating read-only SSH deployment keys

+When sourcing an app from a private GitHub repository, GovReady-Q will need to authenticate itself with GitHub using an SSH key pair.
+The public key will be added to deployment keys of the GitHub repository of the compliance app.
+The private key will be added to the JSON "spec" entered into `ModuleSource` model in the Django admin interface.

+The following instructions describe generate an SSH key pair in Linux and setting up the keys.

 1) Open a terminal.